geofffranks/spruce/doc/integrating-with-credhub.md

-If you have an upstream template that you wish to use with `spruce`, you can run a `sed` on them, to replace the `((...))` notation with `((!...))`, and they will be ready to use with `spruce.
+If you have an upstream template that you wish to use with `spruce`, you can run a `sed` on them, to replace the `((...))` notation with `((!...))`, and they will be ready to use with `spruce`.